folio-org/okapi/doc/guide.md

 ### Example 2: Adding the Auth module

-The previosu example works for anyone who can guess a tenant ID.
+The previous example works for anyone who can guess a tenant ID.
 That is fine for a small test module, but real life modules do real work, and need to be restricted to privileged users.
 In real life we would have a complex set of modules managing all kind of authentication and authorization stuff, but for